Akhisar: Tepemezari

 Some ruins of an ancient building complex and colonnaded road can be seen in "Tepemezari" area in downtown.
 The portico is estimated to have a length of 100 m.
 It possibly connects the entrance of the large ancient building complex to the city acropolis.
-Tepemezarlığı was subjected to an in depth archaeological excavation between 1969–1971.
-These excavations revealed the walls of a rectangular Roman building along North-South direction with dimensions of about 40 by 10 m.
+Tepemezarlığı was subjected to an in depth archaeological excavation between 1969 and 1971.
+These excavations revealed the walls of a rectangular Roman building along north–south direction with dimensions of about 40 by 10 m.
 The compound has been arranged into an archaeological park near downtown.

-Akhisar Coins
+Akhisar coins

 It is generally admitted that money was invented by Lydians in the 7th century BC in western Anatolia.
 Thyateira, being the most important center in the North ancient Lydia, was definitely one of the first towns where money was used.
 Towards 200 BC, important trade centers started minting their own coins.

 Oldest Thyateira coin is made of bronze and belongs to times when the rule of Pergamon was prevalent.
 Thyateira coins usually display the figures of Apollo and Artemis on one side and a double sided axe on the other.
 During 50s AD, Thyateira printed coins bearing figures of Roman emperors, local governors and city administrators.
 Roman coins also revealed some sports activities and festivals in Thyateira.

 Some of the coins found indicate that there was once an economic alliance between Thyateira, Smyrna (İzmir) and Pergamon (Bergama).